Prep Reception Curriculum Brief

 Communication & Language

 Continue to listen and engage within Story and Rhyme, to be able to recall details and predict outcomes.
 Make comments about what they have heard and ask questions to clarify their understanding.
-During the first half of term we will be exploring different roles of ‘People Who Help Us’.
+During the first half of term we will be exploring different types of transport.
 The children will be able to use their own experiences to roleplay and asking questions and using non-fiction books to find out information.
 They will participate in small group and one-to-one discussions, offering their own ideas, using recently introduced vocabulary.
+Children can express themselves effectively, showing awareness of the listeners’ needs.
+They can use past, present and future forms accurately when talking about events that have happened or are to happen in the future.

 Mathematics